Getting Into Consulting With a Low GPA (2026)

 Does GPA matter more than work experience?

 It depends on your career stage.
 For undergraduate students and recent graduates, GPA typically carries more weight because there is less work experience to evaluate.
-For MBA candidates and working professionals with 3 or more years of experience, work experience generally matters more than GPA.
+For MBA candidates and professionals with 3 or more years of experience, work experience generally matters more than GPA.
 The more professional accomplishments you can point to, the less your GPA weighs in the decision.

 Can you get into consulting with a 2.5 GPA?